nicknytko/cs555-final-project/Readme.md

 ![](example-out.png)

 Note the finite element assembly code is woefully unoptimized and may benefit greatly from careful vectorisation (by converting all operation to matrix-matrix/matrix-vector products, for example).
-Still, I hope someone finds it useful or interesting to look it.
+Still, I hope someone finds it useful or interesting to look at.